Isaiahak/EECS-2311-Group-Project/README.md

 If you find that this is the case, please download and use "pawfectpairs.zip" in eclipse and follow the prior steps to set up the library.

+TO ESTABLISH A CONNECTION TO THE DATABASE WITH THE SQL FILE Create a blank database in terminal and run the following command pg_restore -U username -d dbname -1 newpawdb.sql Replace username with the username that you used to create the database you created, replace dbname with the name of the database you created.